Jardo72/SSL-Sandbox/README.md

 java -jar client/target/ssl-sandbox-perf-test-client-0.1-jar-with-dependencies.jar <client-config-file> <test-params-file>
 ```

 Again, Bouncy Castle provider is automatically registered at run-time.
-Be aware of the fact that the client for performance testing requires one additional command line argument, namely the name of the configuration file prescribing the test parameters.
+Be aware of the fact that the client for performance testing requires one additional command line argument, namely the name of the configuration file prescribing the test parameters like the number of connections to be established.

 ## Configuration